 Why We Do The Summit

-The church is driven by the Great Commission to go and make disciples.
+The church is driven by the Great Commission to make disciples.
 For many years the Christian West has taken it upon itself to teach the world about the gospel.
 Lately, the church in the United States has been particularly diligent to bring church leaders from around the world to the states to be taught in our colleges and seminaries.
-However, the trend in the US is that the Christian church is on the decline.
+However, the trend in the US is that mainline denominations are on the decline.

 Over the last century, the center of gravity in the Christian world has shifted inexorably away from Europe and North America, southward, to Africa and Latin America, and eastward, toward Asia.
 Today, the largest Christian communities on the planet are to be found in those regions.